From BR Bullpen

 A blazing fastball and erratic control were Paul Foytack's calling cards during his early major league career - a career in which he would pitch 10 years for the Detroit Tigers.
 A workhorse from 1956 to 1959, he won 58 games for the Tigers and pitched over 200 innings each of those years.
 In 6 of 8 full seasons with Detroit, he won 10 or more games.
 Along with Frank Lary, Billy Hoeft and Jim Bunning, he was part of a formidable and youthful Tiger starting rotation in the mid to late 1950s.

-Before the 1949 season the Detroit Tigers signed Foytack as an amateur free agent and the 19-year-old right-hander spent that season with the class D Thomasville Tigers of the Georgia-Florida League, going 14-10 with a 3.29 ERA.
-Paul would spend the next four seasons in the minors (1950-1953) before the Tigers gave him a short look at the tail end of the 1953 season.
-He got into six games, pitched 9 innings with no decisions and went back to the minors for the 1954 season.
+Before the 1949 season the Tigers signed Foytack as an amateur free agent and the 19-year-old righthander spent that season with the class D Thomasville Tigers of the Georgia-Florida League, going 14-10 with a 3.29 ERA.
+Paul spent the next three seasons in the minors (1950-1953) before the Tigers gave him a short look at the start the 1953 season.
+He got into six games, pitched 9 innings with no decisions and went back to the minors for the remainder of the year and all of 1954 season as well.

 Foytack is still remembered as the pitcher who served up the first of the 61 home runs hit by Roger Maris on his record-breaking run in 1961.
 The right-hander finished his major league career with two years spent with the Los Angeles Angels in 1963 and 1964.
 On July 31, 1963, he set a dubious record while pitching against the Cleveland Indians when he allowed four consecutive home runs, the only pitcher to do so in the 20th Century; the long balls were hit by Woodie Held, Pedro Ramos, Tito Francona and Larry Brown.
 44 years later, Chase Wright accomplished the same dubious distinction, against a Boston Red Sox team managed by Francona's son, Terry Francona.
 Overall, Foytack spent 11 years in the majors, winning 86 and losing 87 in 312 appearances for a 4.14 ERA.